Millennials are Easily the Most Excited About the Ascent of Usage-based Insurance (UBI)

 The Towers Watson study showed that millennials are easily the age group most comfortable with making technology a central part of their driving experience.
 The study found that virtually all of the millennials participating in the study (92 percent) would download a smartphone app to track their progress, while 90 percent said they’d be willing to use a vehicle’s global navigation system (or GPS) to help an insurance company factor in their driving behavior.
 Generally speaking, drivers from other age groups were considerably less comfortable using this technology to help insurance companies determine a more accurate premium.

 3. They See the Benefits Far Beyond Money Saved

 It’s amazing that millennials can save real money by making the shift to a usage-based insurance policy.
 But many know that there’s more to UBI than simply having more cash around to pay for gas, textbooks, and smartphones.
 It can also help them stay safe on the road and even track the location of a stolen vehicle.

 These features are available as value-added services that often accompany usage-based insurance policies.
 And millennials see their benefit: in the Towers Watson study, many millennial respondents said they’d love a feature that helped law enforcement officials track a stolen car.
-Others expressed great interest in an automated emergency call feature that could instantly prompt emergency responders to act if a dangerous collision took place.
+Others expressed great interest in an automated emergency call feature (FNOL) that could instantly prompt emergency responders to act if a dangerous collision took place.